 Unfortunately, it would be four years before our new space was ready, so we scrambled to find an interim home.
 The Kennedy Center came to our rescue and offered to house us for a few shows each season in the former AFI Film Theater.
 The DC Jewish Community Center, along with their resident company Theater J, offered to supplement our schedule.
 We set up temporary offices in a warehouse at 9th and M Streets, and embarked on a series of eclectic seasons with works that ranged from a 1930s classic (Clifford Odets’ Rocket to the Moon) to a harrowing urban tragedy (Suzan-Lori Parks’ In the Blood) to a smutty English fantasy (Lee Hall’s Cooking with Elvis) to an international epic (Tony Kushner’s Homebody/Kabul).
 Over the four-year period we performed in four different venues.

-Meanwhile, we immersed ourselves in the challenge of designing a new theater.
-Naturally, the project would require its own mini vision statement — “transparent theatrical laboratory” — and a set of characteristically hyperbolic goals: 1) to build one of the great small theaters in the world; 2) to reflect Woolly’s risk-taking mission and aesthetic; and 3) to make the theater affordable for our community.
-We conducted a national search for the perfect architect, which led to a small local firm, McInturff Architects, paired with one of the biggest theater design consulting firms in the world, Theatre Projects Consultants.
-Four years later — with intense dedication from our staff and great passion and generosity from our Board and donors — we achieved an award-winning result, a “courtyard-style” theater inspired by the Cottesloe and Tricycle in London, but with its own unique American character.
+Meanwhile, we immersed ourselves in the challenge of designing a new theatre.
+Naturally, the project would require its own mini vision statement — “transparent theatrical laboratory” — and a set of characteristically hyperbolic goals: 1) to build one of the great small theatres in the world; 2) to reflect Woolly’s risk-taking mission and aesthetic; and 3) to make the theatre affordable for our community.
+We conducted a national search for the perfect architect, which led to a small local firm, McInturff Architects, paired with one of the biggest theatre design consulting firms in the world, Theatre Projects Consultants.
+Four years later — with intense dedication from our staff and great passion and generosity from our Board and donors — we achieved an award-winning result, a “courtyard-style” theatre inspired by the Cottesloe and Tricycle in London, but with its own unique American character.

 Yet our core mission remains unchanged.
 We have continued to build our resident acting company – with the addition of Kimberly Gilbert, Dawn Ursula, Kate Eastwood Norris, and Jessica Frances Dukes.
 We have strengthened our impact on the new play field.
 Provocative plays launched at Woolly — including Sarah Ruhl’s Dead Man's Cell Phone, David Adjmi’s Stunning, and Danai Gurira’s Eclipsed — have gone on to multiple productions in New York and around the country.
 We have vastly increased the visual sophistication of our work, leading to many more Helen Hayes Awards for set, lighting, and costume design — while sustaining our long-standing recognition for acting and new plays.